 Stored Profile Transactions

-The following tables describe required and optional data elements that can be sent to the Fast Charge gateway to complete a transaction.
+The following tables describe required and optional data elements that can be sent to the Fast Charge gateway to complete a transaction (the table is not viewable on Smartphones — it is too large).

 For detailed information about the batch file format, download the Batch Processing Guide.
 You can also call us any time at (800) 757-5453